ekschultz777/TeeFinder/README.md

 # TeeFinder

 An app built to give users a way to search for golf courses around the world by location, course name, or club name.
 Allows users to view course statistics and other detailed information.
-Built in Swift, SwiftUI, and Core Data as a persistent store of searches.
+Built with Swift, SwiftUI, and Core Data for the persistent store.

 Video Demonstration:
 https://vimeo.com/1075479559